AysenurU/AysenurU/README.md

 <p>&nbsp;</p>

-<p align="center">I'm a 24-year-old Salesforce Developer who loves coding, working in IT world for 2 years.
+<p align="center">I'm a 24-year-old Salesforce Developer who loves coding, working in IT world for 3 years.
 I'm good at LWC, Aura, Integration, Apex, and Apex Triggers.
-Now working on my skills to improve myself.</p>
+Now working on my skills to improve myself.
+I'm always open to learn new skills.
+I'm fast learner and self-motivated.</p>

 <p>&nbsp;</p>